 In the case of Seals v.
 Sylacauga City School Board, Nathaniel Seals filed a lawsuit in 2019 against his former employer, Sylacauga City School Board (‘the Board”), for failure to pay him overtime wages.
 Seals worked as a Transportation Supervisor from 2013 until his retirement in 2016.

-Seal claimed that the Board had a policy of requiring him and other employees to work more than 40 hours per week without proper overtime compensation.
-The Board presented three arguments in favor of a summary judgment.
-First, they argued that the statute of limitations had expired on Seals’ claim.
-Second, they claimed that Seals’ position was exempt from mandatory overtime under the FLSA.
-Lastly, the Board contended that Seals lacked evidence to determine the amount of overtime owed to him.
+Seal claimed the Board required him and other employees to work over 40 hours a week without proper overtime pay.
+The Board argued for dismissal, stating that (1) the statute of limitations had expired, (2) Seal’s position was exempt from overtime under the FLSA, and (3) he lacked proof of unpaid overtime.

 Ultimately, a summary judgment was granted in favor of the Board and the court dismissed this case with prejudice, meaning that Seals cannot pursue this claim again in the future.